Scheduling Instagram posts, reels, stories, and reminder notifications

 This article contains the following sections:

-- Creating your Instagram post
+- Creating your Instagram post, reel, or story

 - Tagging users in images